 - Only use in dry, indoor environments. - The ServSwitch DKM FX and the power supply units can get warm.
 Don't put them in an enclosed space without any airflow. - Do not obscure ventilation holes. - Only use power supplies originally supplied with the product or manufacturerapproved replacements.
 Do not use a power supply if it appears to be defective or has a damaged case. - Connect all power supplies to grounded outlets.
-In each case, make sure that the ground connection is maintained from the outlet socket to the power supply's AC power input. - Do not connect the link interface to any other equipment, particularly network or telecommunications equipment. - Take any required ESD precautions.
+In each case, make sure that the ground connection is maintained from the outlet socket to the power supply's AC power input. - Do not connect the link interface to any other equipment, particularly network or telecommunications equipment. - Only connect devices to the serial interface that are sufficiently secured against short circuits and false voltages at the serial interface. - To disconnect the switch from the power supply, remove the power cords of all power supply units that are in use or set the power switch (if available) to the OFF position. - Take any required ESD precautions.